mjordan/islandora_workbench/README.md

 367,/soisthisone
 ```

 No other configuration is required.
 URL aliases must start with a forward slash (`/`).
 When you run Workbench with its `--check` option, it will check whether each alias starts with this character, and whether the alias already exists.
-Also note that this feature is only available in the `create` task.

 ## Setting media types